boopsboops/dplyr-tutorial/README.md

 )
 ```
+The problem with this dataset is that the column names are not names of variables, but values of a variable.
+March and April are values of the variable "Month" and so each row represented two observations, not one.

-And the same data set, now tidied:
+This is the same data set, now tidied:

 ```# A tibble: 6 x 3
   County        Month `Number of farms infected`